8 Tips To Keep Your Kids' Homeschooling Fresh And Fun Every Day

 Ask for the curriculum if it is not provided.
 You will be able to find interesting and interactive “labs” you and your child can do.

-For instance, if your child is learning about viscosity, get an Italian dressing seasoning packet, mix the oil and vinegar according to the directions (have your child do most of the work) and show your child how the ingredients mix and separate based on viscosity, with the seasonings floating around which makes it more clear.
+For instance, if your child is learning about viscosity, get an Italian dressing seasoning packet, mix the oil and vinegar according to the directions, and show your child how the ingredients mix and separate based on viscosity.
+The seasonings floating around will make the viscosity lesson more clear.

+Be sure to have your child do most of the work pouring and mixing for this and all science labs you do together.

 2. Spend time in nature.

 There are many areas of your child’s learning that can be demonstrated in nature.
-Depending on their age, you can show them the leaves on the trees and how they change color or (for older children) record the temperature, measure rain, etc. for science.
+Depending on their age, you can show them the leaves on the trees and how they change color.
+Or for older children, record the temperature or measure rainfall for science.

 3. Play games.